LiTangqing/YonahTemperatureLoggerAndroid/README.md

 **More**
 --------
-This project is created as part of [Yonah](www.yonah.sg)'s UAV delivery Service.
+This project is initiated as part of [Yonah](www.yonah.sg)'s UAV delivery Service.